Scale Insects on Chinese Evergreen — Found on Stems and Leaf Undersides

 Prevention

-- Quarantine new plants before placing near established collection
+- Quarantine any new plant in a separate room for at least three weeks before placing it near an established collection

 Quick Summary